curlpipe/ox/tasks.todo.md

   - [ ] Transparent background
   - [ ] Improved language syntax highlighting support
   - [ ] Colour fallbacks
+  - [ ] Live / Command for reloading of the config file
 - [ ] Rewrite using crossterm for windows support and efficiency
   - [ ] Build RGB ansi code function
   - [ ] Fix unwrap on terminal size